Jabst/golang-api/README.md

     docker-compose up -d

-The API will be available on port 80.
+The API will be available at port 80 of localhost.
 However, it's also possible to only run the application as:

     go run cmd/main.go users

- This is expected to only start the API and it runs on port 8080.
+ This is expected to only start the API and it runs in port 8080.

 ### Running tests